castedo/dsi-spec/doc.md

 and pointing out an important shortcoming in how GPG digital signatures were used in the initial implementation of the Hidos library (version 0.3) [@hidos:0.3].

+This document has been copyedited with AI using <https://copyaid.it>.

 Further Reading
 ---------------